camille-hdl/rollup-react-example/README.md

 [![Build Status](https://travis-ci.org/camille-hdl/rollup-react-example.svg?branch=master)](https://travis-ci.org/camille-hdl/rollup-react-example)

 Example dev environment for React using [Rollup](https://rollupjs.org) with code splitting, ES modules, Service Workers, Babel and Flow.
-This repository completes a step-by-step guide on Medium (TODO: link) on how to setup Rollup for JavaScript development.
+This repository completes a [step-by-step guide on Medium](https://medium.com/@camille_hdl/rollup-based-dev-environment-for-javascript-part-1-eab8523c8ee6) on how to setup Rollup for JavaScript development.

 Sample configuration files for Travis CI and Netlify are provided.